grrinchas/aliquam/_posts/2010-10-12-First-project-post.md

 ---
 layout: post
-title: First project post
+title: First portfolio post
-category: project
+category: portfolio
 ---

 You'll a find this post in your `_posts` directory.
 Go ahead and edit it and re-build